 "When I talk to an opposing coach before a game and he mentions the pink walls, I know I've got him.
 I can't recall a coach who has stirred up a fuss about the color and then beat us."

 Former Michigan head coach Bo Schembechler probably wasn't one of those guys.
 He hated the pink locker room so much that he couldn't look Fry in the eye.
 Schembechler went so far as to cover the walls with Michigan decorations whenever the Wolverines visited Iowa City.
 His efforts didn't pay off, as his teams went 2-2-1 at Kinnick.
 Score one for Fry.

 Schmebechler's hatred carried over to the next generations of Wolverines.
 When Jim Harbaugh and co. visited the Hawkeyes in 2016, they followed the same procedure of decorating the walls and leaving with a loss.

 This isn't to say the locker room hasn't been without controversy.
 The University of Iowa renovated Kinnick in 2005, including brightening up the pink locker room.
 A visiting law professor stated the locker room was demeaning towards women and the LGBT community.
 He even wrote an entire argument about it.
 Iowans and college football fans showed support for the tradition and the locker rooms remain as pink as ever to this day.

 Iowa football's pink visitors locker room has developed into one of college football's most famous quirks.
 Big Ten football teams from Indiana to Minnesota to Penn State to Wisconsin are surely sick of the color pink whenever they head to Iowa City for a matchup.
 Iowa State Cyclones fans might hate pink more than Schembechler.

-There’s the famous saying about seeing red when you’re angry.
-When you face the Iowa Hawkeyes and enter the visiting team’s locker room, you only see pink.
+There's the famous saying about seeing red when you're angry.
+When you face the Iowa Hawkeyes in Iowa City, you only see pink.